fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 politics of the present.
 David Tyfield, Department of Sociology, Lancaster University, UK [\*](#ASIN:B00SI6J9WI;LOC:28)

-Unlike in Marx’s day a spectre isn’t haunting Europe; it’s a stumbling, rambling, mindless, heartless zombie we call neoliberalism.
+Unlike in Marx’s day a spectre isn't haunting Europe; it’s a stumbling, rambling, mindless, heartless zombie we call neoliberalism.
 But is this stumbling, incoherent monster really neoliberalism?